Alcidespb24/RAG/output.md

 A covered entity or business associate must, in accordance with § 164.306:

-# (b)(1) Standard: Documentation.

-(i) Maintain the policies and procedures implemented to comply with this subpart in written (which may be electronic) form; and

-(ii) If an action, activity or assessment is required by this subpart to be documented, maintain a written (which may be electronic) record of the action, activity, or assessment.

-# (2) Implementation specifications:

 # (i) Time limit (Required).

 Retain the documentation required by paragraph (b)(1) of this section for 6 years from the date of its creation or the date when it last was in effect, whichever is later.